Makiato1999/FleaMarket/README.md

-# FleaMarket (still under development)
+# FleaMarket
-This is a small second-hand product trading website, developed based on Django.
+This is a small second-hand product trading website, developed based on Django, still under development.

 ## How to run
 using server provided by pythonanywhere.com